Bradycardia: Infantile

 For infants, bradycardia is defined as a heart rate less than 100 BPM (normal is around 120–160 BPM).
 Premature babies are more likely than full-term babies to have apnea and bradycardia spells; their cause is not clearly understood.
 The spells may be related to centers inside the brain that regulate breathing which may not be fully developed.
 Touching the baby gently or rocking the incubator slightly will almost always get the baby to start breathing again, which increases the heart rate.
-Medications (theophylline or caffeine) can be used to treat these spells in babies if necessary.
-Neonatal intensive-care unit (NICU) standard practice is to electronically monitor the heart and lungs for this reason.
+The neonatal intensive-care unit standard practice is to electronically monitor the heart and lungs.

 Causes

 Bradycardia arrhythmia may have many causes, both cardiac and non-cardiac.

-Non-cardiac causes are usually secondary, and can involve recreational drug use or abuse, metabolic or endocrine issues, especially hypothyroidism, an electrolyte imbalance, neurological factors, autonomic reflexes, situational factors, such as prolonged bed rest, and autoimmunity.
+Non-cardiac causes are usually secondary and can involve recreational drug use or abuse, metabolic or endocrine issues, especially hypothyroidism, an electrolyte imbalance, neurological factors, autonomic reflexes, situational factors, such as prolonged bed rest, and autoimmunity.
+At rest, although tachycardia is more commonly seen in fatty acid oxidation disorders, acute bradycardia can occur more rarely.

 Cardiac causes include acute or chronic ischemic heart disease, vascular heart disease, valvular heart disease, or degenerative primary electrical disease.
 Ultimately, the causes act by three mechanisms: depressed automaticity of the heart, conduction block, or escape pacemakers and rhythms.

-In general, two types of problems result in bradycardias: disorders of the SA node, and disorders of the AV node.
+In general, two types of problems result in bradycardias: disorders of the SA node and disorders of the AV node.

 With SA node dysfunction (sometimes called sick sinus syndrome), there may be disordered automaticity or impaired conduction of the impulse from the SA node into the surrounding atrial tissue (an "exit block").
 Second-degree sinoatrial blocks can be detected only by use of a 12-lead ECG.
 It is difficult and sometimes impossible to assign a mechanism to any particular bradycardia, but the underlying mechanism is not clinically relevant to treatment, which is the same in both cases of sick sinus syndrome: a permanent pacemaker.

-AV conduction disturbances (AV block; primary AV block, secondary type I AV block, secondary type II AV block, tertiary AV block) may result from impaired conduction in the AV node, or anywhere below it, such as in the bundle of His.
+AV conduction disturbances (AV block; primary AV block, secondary type I AV block, secondary type II AV block, tertiary AV block) may result from impaired conduction in the AV node or anywhere below it, such as in the bundle of His.
 The clinical relevance pertaining to AV blocks is greater than that of SA blocks.

-Beta blocker medicines also can slow the heart rate and decrease how forcefully the heart contracts.
-Beta-blockers may slow the heart rate to a dangerous level if prescribed with calcium channel blocker-type medications.
+A variety of medications can induce or exacerbate bradycardia.
+These include beta blockers like propranolol, calcium channel blockers like verapamil and diltiazem, cardiac glycosides like digoxin, alpha-2 agonists like clonidine, and lithium, among others.
+Beta blockers may slow the heart rate to a dangerous level if prescribed with calcium channel blockers.

+Chronic cocaine use has been associated with bradycardia.
+Desensitization of β-adrenergic receptors has been suggested as a possible cause of this.
+In contrast to cocaine however, methamphetamine has not been associated with bradyarrhythmias.

 Bradycardia is also part of the mammalian diving reflex.

+COVID-19 has been found to be a cause of bradycardia.